BASHgitBASH/HTPSensor-repo/README.md

 The HTP_dataplot file was used to plot the data.

-Sensor - Waveshare, BME280 Environmental Sensor
+Sensor - Waveshare, BME280 Environmental Sensor.
 Microcontroller - Raspberry Pi 4

+TEST